eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/components/agent/simpleagent.md

 ---
-title: SimpleAgentSpec
+title: SimpleAgent
-description: Description of the SimpleAgentSpec component
+description: Description of the SimpleAgent component
 ---

 **Description:** The `SimpleAgentSpec` class defines the basic configuration for a SimpleAgent within the Eidolon framework.
 This